 Want to avoid brine/ umami off-flavors, especially in short meads?
 This article proposes taking the YAN contribution from Go-ferm into account and avoid excessive minerals by tailoring the nutrients to your water profile.

 A common complaint for short meads is that they can have a briny/ umami flavor.
-I have lost 1 gallon short mead batches to these off-flavors when using YAN nutrient calculators such as the Meadmakr nutrient calculators.
+I have lost 1 gallon short mead batches to these off-flavors when using nutrient calculators such as the Meadmakr nutrient calculators.
 This is also a common compliant for many who have tried to replicate public recipes of the short meads published by Groennfell or Havoc Meadery and didn’t have Wyeast Yeast Nutrient.
 But what makes these off-flavors more likely in short meads and in small batches?

 From my experience, the umami flavor (think wet dog food/ aged cheese) is because the YAN contribution of Go-ferm rehydration nutrient is completely ignored in nutrient calculators.
 The Scott Labs 2016 Handbook suggests that when using a dose of 25 g/hL Go-ferm adds 7.5 mgN/L. This is three-quarters of the YAN contribution compared to Fermaid-O. However, no current calculator takes this into account!
-Also, the combination of Fermaid-K and Go-ferm can add quite a bit of minerals to your water profile, which combined with a hard water profile can potentially result in mineral flavors.
+Also, the combination of Fermaid-K and Go-ferm can add quite a bit of minerals to your water profile, which combined with a high mineral profile water can potentially result in mineral off flavors.

 The extent of the biases induced by Go-ferm in nutrient calculators is a larger problem in short meads and smaller batch sizes, but still exists in larger volumes and higher gravity.
 This article discusses biases in nutrient calculators and other factors that calculators to not consider, such as acid, oxygen and pitch rates/ wet yeast.
 It also provides a recommendation for a revised best practice for nutrient regimes when using Go-ferm.
 I call it Tailored Additions of Nutrients with Go-ferm (TANG).
 Basically, the biggest takeaway is that while it is often said it is hard to over-pitch, it is possible to overpitch if using Go-ferm with the recommended rehydration protocols.